Koko (music venue): Sustainability programme

-Notable events
+List of notable performances

 On 19 March 1964, The Rolling Stones performed at the venue.
 On 10 March 1970, The Faces performed there.
-On 30 April 1972, the theatre was the venue for The Goon Shows reunion episode The Last Goon Show of All, which was attended by several senior members of the royal family and which was filmed and recorded.
+On 30 April 1972, the theatre was the venue for The Goon Shows reunion episode, The Last Goon Show of All; several senior members of the royal family attended this episode, which was filmed and recorded.

 On 2 March 1978, The Jam performed, with the concert recorded and released as part of the 2015 box set Fire and Skill – The Jam Live, then subsequently given a limited standalone vinyl release.

+On 24-26 July 1978, The Clash performed, with the concerts recorded and released as part of the 1978 movie Rude Boy (film).

 On 10 September 1979, heavy metal band Iron Maiden performed a gig at The Music Machine.
 The band, at the time, consisted of Steve Harris (bass), Dave Murray (lead guitar), Paul Di'Anno (vocals), Tony Parsons (lead guitar) and Doug Sampson (drums).

 On 14 November 1980, The Music Machine hosted an infamous gig by London mod revival band the Chords, where onstage interactions between the band members ranged from frosty to outright hostile and following the gig, the Chords' frontman Billy Hassett left the band acrimoniously and was later replaced by Kip Herring.

 In 1985, Steve Marriott performed with his band Packet Of Three.

-The cult London electronic band You You You, consisting of Karen O'Connor, Laurence Malice and Iain Williams, performed their debut concert at the Camden Palace on 13 January 1987.
+The cult London electronic band You You You, consisting of Karen O'Connor, Laurence Malice, and Iain Williams, performed their debut concert at the Camden Palace on January 13, 1987.
 The band billed their first series of concerts as 'Stage 1' of their 'World Domination Tour' and enlisted the help of illustrator Mark Wardel to design their publicity.
 Their appearance at the Camden Palace attracted over 1,000 people on what the Met Office recorded as probably being England's coldest night of the 20th Century.